 Competitive intelligence activity: evidence from Greece

-Priporas, Constantinos-Vasilios, Gatsoris, Lampros and Zacharis, Vassilis (2005) Competitive intelligence activity: evidence from Greece.
+Priporas, Constantinos-Vasilios and Gatsoris, Lampros and Zacharis, Vassilis (2005) Competitive intelligence activity: evidence from Greece.
 Marketing Intelligence & Planning, 23 (7). pp. 659-669.
 ISSN 0263-4503

 Full text is not in this repository.

 Findings – For the present, adoption in Greece is well behind the USA, but roughly on a par with the UK.
 The reasons for slow adoption are: unawareness, lack of sufficiently competent staff and a shortage of experts available to train them, perceptions of the cost, and somewhat complacent satisfaction with the general market research activity of in-house marketing departments.
 The focus is on short-term customer satisfaction, rather than long-term competitiveness.

 |Keywords (uncontrolled):||Competitive advantage, Greece, Marketing intelligence, Strategic planning|

-|Deposited On:||23 Oct 2012 10:58|
+|Date Deposited:||23 Oct 2012 10:58|